Food Polka

 December 29, 2015 by Food Polka

 This is the ultimate Polish soup recipe.
-The soup is called “Grochówka” which means it’s made out of dried split pea and few more typical for Polish soups ingredients.
+The soup is called “Grochówka” and is made out of dried split peas and a few more typical Polish soup ingredients.
 If you drive across Poland you will notice roadside stands and food shacks in the woods inviting you to have a bowl of the “Grochówka Wojskowa” or “Grochówka Polowa” which translates into the “Military Split Pea Soup”.
 Stop by and you will most likely end up with something really tasty.
-Something […]
+Something very […]

 Categories: Carrots, Christmas, Communism, Culinary Writing, Dinner, Food Photography, Garlic, Green Pea, Herbs, Lunch, Marjoram, Polish Cuisine, Pork, Potatoes, Privet Chef Events, Published by Marta Fowlie, Resourceful Cooking, Smoked Bacon • Tags: creative food, creative food stylist los angeles, food photographer los angeles, food styling los angeles, food stylist los angeles, fusion food, green pea soup, grochówka po polsku, grochówka polowa, intuitarian, marta smolczewska, military split pea soup, polish soup, polish split pea soup, published by Marta Fowlie, resourceful cooking, sauce, soup, sustainable cooking